radian-software/prescient.el/README.md

   and how to customize it manually.

 ### Selectrum-specific
-For Selectrum, you can use special commands to toggle the current filters that you are using.
+`selectrum-prescient.el` provides special commands (see the table below) to adjust how `prescient.el` filters candidates in the current Selectrum buffer.

 For example, to toggle regexp filtering on or off (perhaps you're searching for a long/complex candidate), you can press `M-s r`.
 If you wish to use *only* regexp filtering, you can use `C-u M-s r` to unconditionally turn on regexp filtering and turn off all other methods.
+This toggling is a buffer-local effect, and does not change the default filter settings.
+For that, customize `prescient-filter-method`.

-These commands can be found in `selectrum-prescient-filter-toggle-map`, which is bound to `M-s` inside the Selectrum buffer.
-This is similar to Isearch's own toggling commands (such as `isearch-toggle-char-fold`, bound to `M-s '`), except that multiple filtering methods can be active at the same time.
+These commands are similar to Isearch's own toggling commands in usage, except that multiple filtering methods can be active at the same time.
+In the Selectrum buffer, `M-s` is bound to `selectrum-prescient-filter-toggle-map` when `selectrum-prescient-mode` is active, and is used as a prefix key to access the commands.

 | Key   | Command                                 |
 |-------|-----------------------------------------|